Downtown City Centre

 Under the guidance of the Spring Road Business Association, the Spring Road Business District is a bevy of activity.
 With a steady flow of pedestrians and bicyclers fresh from the Illinois Prairie Path and the surrounding residential area, Spring Road is the “it” place to shop, dine, and stroll on the southwest side of the City.
 A myriad of family owned and operated restaurants and bars dot the landscape welcoming families during the day and providing an energetic neighborhood nightlife.
 If the unique shopping, bakeries, and services found along Spring Road were not enough, it is also the backdrop for Chicagoland’s 3rd Largest St. Patrick's Day Parade, holiday festivals, and summertime Music at the Gazebo.

 Located just south of the Illinois Prairie Path and scenic fountain area, at the charming crossroads of York and Vallette Streets you will find an inviting collection of goods and services with convenient parking, easy walkable access, and hometown appeal to residents and guests of all ages.
-In addition to several commercial shopping strips filled with specialty shoppes such as Bachabee's, A Book Above, and Luscombe Music this business district has many more established stores and businesses, service providers, and restaurants.
-Neighborhood residents and visitors alike take advantage of this treasure trove of delights that not only offers up dining favorites like Southtown Hotdogs, Flavah, Mamma Maria’s, Riley’s and H.B Jones but is also host to the Elmhurst Farmer’s Market, Fall Fest, and a multitude of holiday events put on by the York & Vallette Business Association.
+In addition to several commercial shopping strips filled with specialty shoppes such as Bachabee's Gifts, Rough Life Pet Shop, and Luscombe Music this business district has many more established stores and businesses, service providers, and restaurants.
+Neighborhood residents and visitors alike take advantage of this treasure trove of delights that not only offers up dining favorites like Southtown Hotdogs, Flavah, Mamma Maria’s, Riley’s, and H.B Jones but is also host to the Elmhurst Farmer’s Market and a multitude of seasonal events put on by the York & Vallette Business Association.

 York & Vallette Streets

 North York CorridorThe North York Corridor was the subject of an extensive review in which resulted in adoption of the North York Plan(PDF) in June 2015.
-Encompassing York Street from North Avenue north to Grand Avenue, the area is experiencing a transformation as new development and reinvestment brings new opportunities and excitement to the area.
-Along with several strip malls, fast food chains, service providers, car dealerships, and shops the North York Corridor is home to Mariano's, LA Fitness, BrewPoint Roastery, Yorky's, Goldfish Swim School facility, and more.
+Encompassing York Street from North Avenue north to Grand Avenue, the area continues to attract new development and reinvestment bringing new opportunities and excitement to the area.
+Along with several strip malls, fast food chains, service providers, car dealerships, and shops the North York Corridor is home to Mariano's, Culver's, LA Fitness, BrewPoint Craft, Yorky's, Goldfish Swim School facility, and more.
 With easy access on and off of the I-290 extension and close proximity to O’Hare Airport and the Western Access O’Hare project, this area continues to grow business.

 Lake Street / Grand Avenue